Back to blog

 What You're Actually Looking At

-An HOA resale package is a bundle of documents that a homeowners association puts together when a property in their community is being sold.
-Think of it as the HOA's version of a disclosure packet — it tells the buyer what they're getting into, and it tells the title company what money needs to change hands at closing.
+An HOA resale package is a bundle of documents the homeowners association puts together when someone's selling a property in the community.
+It's the HOA's version of a disclosure packet.
+It tells the buyer what they're signing up for, and it gives the title company the numbers they need to move money at closing.

-The name varies by state.
-In Virginia, it's a "resale certificate."
-In Colorado, you might hear "status letter and disclosure packet."
-In Texas, "resale certificate" or "subdivision information."
-Same concept, different labels.
+The name changes depending on where you are.
+Virginia calls it a "resale certificate."
+Colorado says "status letter and disclosure packet."
+Texas goes with "resale certificate" or "subdivision information."
+Same thing, different label.

 Why Anyone Cares About This Stack of Paper

-Here's the blunt version: if you buy a home in an HOA community without reviewing the resale package, you're signing up for rules and financial obligations you haven't read.
-That's like joining a gym without checking the cancellation policy — except instead of a $50 early termination fee, you might be on the hook for a $15,000 special assessment.
+Here's the blunt version.
+If you buy a home in an HOA community without reviewing the resale package, you're agreeing to rules and financial obligations you haven't read.
+That's like joining a gym without checking the cancellation policy, except instead of a $50 early termination fee, you might be staring down a $15,000 special assessment.

-The resale package protects buyers from surprises.
-It protects sellers from post-closing claims.
-And it gives the title company the numbers they need to close the deal accurately.
+The resale package protects buyers from surprises and protects sellers from post-closing claims.
+It also gives the title company what it needs to close accurately.

 Without it, closings get delayed.
 Sometimes they fall apart entirely.